Florida State University Search

 Campus Energy Policy

-On September 1, 2017, Florida State University entered into a multiyear contract with Cenergistic LLC to build a customized energy conservation program.
+On September 1, 2017, Florida State University entered into a 5 contract with Cenergistic LLC to supplement our campus energy conservation program.
 The program goals include conserving energy, saving dollars the university can reinvest, preserving a quality learning environment for students and increasing awareness to empower energy users to be energy savers.

-In recent months, we have been working with Cenergistic to develop Program Guidelines.
-While these guidelines are not intended to be all-inclusive, they will form the core of Florida State University’s energy conservation program.
+We have developed a comprehensive set of Program Guidelines.
+While these guidelines are not intended to be all-inclusive, they form the core of Florida State University’s energy conservation program.
 The guidelines generally define the role of Cenergistic’s energy specialists and describe how FSU team members will participate.
 Over the life of the five-year contract, Cenergistic will perform on-site, ongoing assessments of the university’s facilities and deliver recommendations specific to its environment.
 Cenergistic’s energy specialists will primarily be responsible for identifying savings opportunities and working closely with university staff to implement strategies linked to energy consumption.
 The Program Guidelines will be used to keep both organizations focused in areas likely to achieve results.

-The agreement is hinged on a shared responsibility concept in which Cenergistic provides extensive resources, education and on-site training, action planning and other services with the commitment that the university will cooperate to implement the new FSU energy conservation program.
+The agreement is hinged on a shared responsibility concept in which Cenergistic provides resources to support the goals of the FSU energy conservation program.

 Attached is a copy of the program guidelines that will define the official energy conservation guidelines of Florida State University.